unclebob/MazeSolver/README.md

 ## License

-Copyright © 2017 FIXME
+Copyright © 2017 Robert C. Martin

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Any educational use permitted with appropriate attribution.
 # MazeSolver